devbuddy/devbuddy/README.md

 ## What is this?

-**DevBuddy** (previously known as "Dad") is an open-source implementation of an amazing internal tool developed at [Shopify](https://engineering.shopify.com) called "**Dev**".
+**DevBuddy** is an open-source implementation of an amazing internal tool developed at [Shopify](https://engineering.shopify.com) called "**Dev**".

 The first goal of this tools is to automate the **setup** tasks required to work on a project.